 So.
 You’ve gone through and pulled out the information you want.
 How do you structure it so that the readers know what they are doing?

 - Step one: Decide who you are targeting

 - Step two: Decide what type of information to include

 Ask yourself what problems are the visitors to this room facing, and what content can you offer to meet these solutions.

 You will probably have multiple audiences that you are targeting.
-For most bloggers, I would advise focusing on any relevant coverage and provide sections according to your goals such as speaking or traditional media coverage.
+For most indie hackers, I would advise focusing on any relevant coverage and provide sections according to your goals such as speaking or traditional media coverage.

 Maintain a consistent tone throughout

 A media room may be more formal than the other parts of your site, but that doesn’t mean you have to talk corporate.

 I would maintain your normal writing style and refrain from using jargon.
 Inject elements of your personality so that people still feel that connection with you.